solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 public access from any Azure service within Azure to this server** option.
 However, this option configures the firewall to allow all connections from Azure, including connections from the subscriptions of other customers.
-When you're using this option, make sure your sign-in and user permissions limit access to only authorized users.
+When you are using this option, make sure your sign-in and user permissions limit access to only authorized users.

 ### SSL